varunkumardev/amitmerchant1990.github.io/_drafts/laravel-packages.md

 ## [laravel-backup](https://github.com/spatie/laravel-backup)

-This Laravel package [creates a backup of your application](creates a backup of your application).
+This Laravel package [creates a backup of your application](https://docs.spatie.be/laravel-backup/v6/taking-backups/overview).
 The backup is a zip file that contains all files in the directories you specify along with a dump of your database.
-The backup can be stored on [any of the filesystems you have configured in Laravel 5].
+The backup can be stored on [any of the filesystems you have configured in Laravel 5](http://laravel.com/docs/filesystem).

-Once installed taking a backup of your files and databases is very easy.
-Just issue this artisan command:
+Once installed, taking a backup of your files and databases is very easy.
+You just need to issue this artisan command:

 ```bash
 php artisan backup:run
 ```

+This package requires PHP 7 and Laravel 5.7 or higher.

 ## [laravel-mailbox](https://github.com/beyondcode/laravel-mailbox)